 Muscles, bones, cartilage, ligaments, and tendons are built mostly of connective tissue.
 Connective tissue is also found in other parts of the body, such as the skin and internal organs.
 Connective tissue is strong and thus able to support weight and tension.

 Some of these disorders have no clear cause, and some are inherited.
 Certain hereditary disorders cause connective tissue throughout the body to form abnormally.
 In general, hereditary connective tissue disorders develop in childhood but last throughout life.

 A biopsy (removal of a tissue sample for examination under a microscope) can also help.
 The tissue is usually removed using a local anesthetic, which numbs the area.

-Last full review/revision February 2008 by Frank Pessler, MD, PhD; David D. Sherry, MD
+Last full review/revision December 2014 by David D. Sherry, MD; Frank Pessler, MD, PhD